 Anna grew up in Lapland, in the far north of Sweden.
 There she joined the local amateur dramatic group at the age of 13.
 She went on to study acting at 19 and found herself with a one-way ticket to London by 21.
-Leaving the theatre-life behind for a more sensible teaching-qualification after the birth of her daughter, she worked as a primary school teacher for almost ten years before coming to a point in her life where the lack of creativity became too much.
-After a lot of soul-searching she gave up teaching and returned to her first love; theatre.
+Leaving the theatre-life behind for a more sensible teaching-qualification after the birth of her daughter, she worked as a primary school teacher for almost ten years.
+She eventually gave up teaching and returned to her first love; theatre.
 In 2016 she completed a Master’s degree in Applied Theatre at the Royal Central School of Speech and Drama.

-Anna’s day-job is with the Community Programmes team at Coin Street Community Builders based on the South Bank, where she primarily runs the Youth and adult programmes.
-She realised there is a need for affordable drama workshops for local young people and set up Waterloo Community Theatre CIC.
-She found fellow local resident Mark who shares her passion for opportunities in the arts for local young people, and quickly got involved in the project.
-They now run the workshops supported by a team of fantastic and dedicated volunteers.
+Anna’s day-job is with the Community Programmes team at Coin Street Community Builders based on the South Bank, where she primarily runs Youth and adult programmes.
+Responding to the need for affordable drama provision for local young people she founded Waterloo Community Theatre.

 Anna is a qualified Arts Award adviser, accredited by Trinity College.
+She is trained to deliver all levels of the award.
 See artsaward.org.uk for more information about the awards.
 She was also a trustee for Real Drama for a few years.
-Real Drama was a small charity that delivered weekly drama workshops from 2InSpire Youth Centre on the Aylesbury Estate, but she decided to focus on WCT and the charity was dissolved in July 2016.
+Real Drama was a small charity that delivered weekly drama workshops from 2InSpire Youth Centre on the Aylesbury Estate, but due to the growth of WCT, she decided to place her focus there and the charity was dissolved in July 2016.
 Although RD is no longer in operation, the workshops are continuing to thrive, delivered by another organisation.

-Anna spent the summer of 2016 in Los Angeles, working with established community-based theatre company Cornerstone Theater, creating a community-based theatre project with the Oakwood neighbourhood in Venice.
+Anna spent the summer of 2016 in Los Angeles, working with established community-based theatre company Cornerstone Theater, creating a community-based theatre project with the Oakwood neighbourhood in Venice, CA.